giuliabelotti/CMEPDA_DiMuon/README.md

 Afterwards, we can choose one of the three possible analysis.
 All the plots are saved in a folder called "Plot".
 ## Test
+Four unittests are been written for this analysis to test the selection of the particles, the mass and angle distributions, the forward-backward asymmetry and one library VectorLibrary.h.
 All the unittests can be run in the main folder typing:
 ```bash
 python3 -m unittest Test/name_of_the_test.py
 ```
+If the test passes, there will be written: OK